Modern Slavery Statement

 Our purchasing arrangements require suppliers to comply generally with all applicable laws and statutory requirements.
 They also include contractual commitments relating to tackling the risk of bribery, corruption, and tax evasion in our supply chains.

-We have a compliance team in relation to this policy, which consists of involvement from Procurement, Human Resources, Finance and Legal teams within NEC Group.
+We have a compliance team in relation to this policy, which consists of involvement from Procurement, People, Finance and Legal teams within NEC Group.

 Our effectiveness in combating slavery and human trafficking

 In line with our commitment to treat people fairly and to ensure that there is no slavery or human trafficking in our business, we are always looking to improve our processes and systems.
-In FY23, we have carried out the following action:
+In FY24, we carried out the following action:

-(i) We have received and reviewed 169 due diligence questionnaires from new suppliers as part of the new supplier risk assessment process that we introduced during the financial year ended 31 March 2022 (“FY22”).
-Of those 169 new suppliers, 22 were identified as potentially higher risk suppliers, in respect of which additional compliance checks and monitoring were put in place;
+(i) We completed the process of ensuring that due diligence questionnaires had been received from all NEC Group suppliers as part of the new supplier risk assessment process that we introduced during the financial year ended 31 March 2022 (“FY22”).
+No new suppliers were identified as potentially higher risk suppliers during FY24;

-(ii) All new suppliers in FY23 have signed up to terms containing anti-slavery and human trafficking compliance obligations which were introduced following a review completed in FY22;
+(ii) All new suppliers in FY24 have signed up to terms containing anti-slavery and human trafficking compliance obligations and all continuing suppliers have provided confirmation of their continuing compliance with such obligations;

 (iii) We have completed an annual review of our Anti-Slavery and Human Trafficking Policy;

-(iv) We have introduced a new ‘code of conduct’ as part of our new supplier request form, to bring together our key policies and values in respect of how we expect our suppliers to act in a fair and ethical way; and
+(iv) Our ‘code of conduct’, which brings together our key policies and values in respect of how we expect our suppliers to act in a fair and ethical way, is now embedded within our new supplier setup process, and a supplier is only accepted if this is agreed to; and

 During the next financial year, we intend to take the following additional steps to combat slavery and human trafficking: